 How much does the trip cost and what does it cover?

 The full trip cost varies slightly each year, but is typically ~$2500, including airfare and most meals.
 There is a $100 application fee, which is applied to your trip deposit upon acceptance.
-A $750 trip deposit is due by April 30th, 2017, in order to secure your spot on the team.
+A $750 trip deposit is due by April 30th in order to secure your spot on the team.
 The optional beach excursion after the campaign is an additional $350.
-For the main campaign, we absolutely have fundraising options!
+For the main campaign, we have multiple fundraising

-The money covers airfare, transportation in Brazil, hotel and meals.
-Incidentals, snacks, souvenirs, etc are your responsibility.
-You will also be responsible for your Brazilian Visa application costs, which typically run $250.
+The money covers airfare, transportation in Brazil, hotel, and meals.
+Any incidentals, snacks, souvenirs, etc. are your responsibility.
+You are also responsible for your Brazilian Visa application costs, which typically run $250.